COMSOC-Community/comsoc-website/docs/about.md

 ## Modify me on Github

 The website has been designed to be easy to modify and maintain.
-It is all happening on the [GitHub repository](https://github.com/Simon-Rey/comsoc-website).
-You are all welcome to edit the content of the website, do not hesitate!
+It is all happening on the [GitHub repository](https://github.com/comsoc-community/comsoc-website).
+Everyone in the community is welcome to contribute by editing the content of the site.

 </section>